 If there are neurological symptoms from spinal cord compression, the surgery may also include removing part of a vertebra or widening the spinal canal to give more space for the spinal cord before the fusion is done.

-- Cervical artificial disc replacement.
 This surgery involves removing the problematic disc and replacing it with an artificial disc.
 The goal of this surgery is to preserve motion at that spinal level.
-Artificial disc replacement results may be better in patients with minimal arthritic changes to the posterior facets.
+Cervical artificial disc replacement results may be better in patients with minimal arthritic changes to the posterior facets.